nanactrl/ssd_project/README.md

 ## Task Management Workflow

-- When the login is successful, user will be redirected to the "main application".
-For a newly created account, there are no tasks created yet.

 - Click "add a task" button to create a task.
 This will redirect user to a page where they can create a task by giving it a title, description and a check or un-check status.
 Leave the checkbox uncheck if it is not done yet.

 - After submitting the task, user will be redirected back to the task-list where they can see the newly created task.